ryuichiueda/slides_marp/advanced_vision/lesson1-e.md

     - Because of this ability, we can take self-benefiting actions, such as eating, running away, or talking to others.
 - Questions
     - How do we acquire these "abilities"?
-    - How can we achieve similar capabilities in a computer?
+    - How can we create similar capabilities in a computer?

 ---